bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 ## Requirements

 Note that you need to flash the compatible NINA (ESP32) code for the nanocockpit to work, found [here](https://github.com/bitcraze/aideck-esp-firmware-v2).
-Also note that here we use the debugger to program GAP8 - meaning you might overwrite your bootloader and not be able to program over CPX anymore (unless you flash it again, more info [here] https://www.bitcraze.io/documentation/repository/aideck-gap8-examples/master/development/flashing/).
+Also note that here we use the debugger to program GAP8 - meaning you might overwrite your bootloader and not be able to program over CPX anymore (unless you flash it again, more info [here](https://www.bitcraze.io/documentation/repository/aideck-gap8-examples/master/development/flashing/)).
 Only proceed if you have a debugger.
-To stream the state of the drone directly with the received images, you have to send the state from the Crazyflie to the NINA, an example on how to do it is found [here] https://github.com/bitcraze/crazyflie-firmware/tree/master/examples/app_state_stream_aideck .
+To stream the state of the drone directly with the received images, you have to send the state from the Crazyflie to the NINA, an example on how to do it is found [here](https://github.com/bitcraze/crazyflie-firmware/tree/master/examples/app_state_stream_aideck).

-Make sure that you went through the
+Make sure that you went through the [getting started with the AI-deck](https://www.bitcraze.io/documentation/tutorials/getting-started-with-aideck/) tutorial first.

 Nanocockpit has been tested with:
 - Ubuntu 22.04